 2 5-ounce bags baby spinach, (about 10 loosely packed cups)

-1 tablespoon hot sauce (such as Texas Pete or Tabasco)
+1 tablespoon hot sauce (such as Texas best online casino Pete or Tabasco)

 2 tablespoons fresh marjoram leaves (or 2 teaspoons dried)

 2 teaspoons sea salt

 1. Preheat the oven to 350ºF.
 Lightly butter a 9 x 13-inch baking dish.

 2. Cook the pasta al dente according to the package directions.
 (It is usually 1 or 2 minutes less than the cooking time on the package.)
 Drain the penne through a colander.
 Put the drained pasta in a large bowl and toss it with 1 tablespoon of the olive oil.

 3. Heat the remaining 1 tablespoon of olive oil and butter in a large skillet over medium heat.
 Add the onion and cook, stirring occasionally, for 3 to 4 minutes, until the onion is translucent.
 Add the flour and cook and stirring constantly about 4 minutes until the flour is slightly cooked.